PathogenicKatt/PathogenicKatt.github.io/_writeups/2025-05-24-CipherQR_Cyberquest.md

    exiftool Q.rrrr.png
    ```
 - By comparing the first 8 bytes(called the *Magic number*), of the normal png and the one that we have. <br>
-- Starting with the normal png(every png must have the correct first 8 bytes), just like so:
+- Starting with the normal png(every png must have the correct first 8 bytes), just like so: <br>
    ![Recon Screenshot](/assets/img/PNG-Gradient_hex.png){: .writeup-image }
 <br>

-- But if we look at our given png(Q.rrrr.png):
+- But if we look at our given png(Q.rrrr.png): <br>
    ![Recon Screenshot](/assets/img/CipherQR(3).PNG){: .writeup-image }

    - That output, is shown using the following command(*You should see more than what i have shown*):